-So the conclusion and absolution of this generational curse comes about through the forgiveness of our sin by Jesus Christ.
+So the conclusion and absolution of this generational curse comes about through the forgiveness of our sin by the grace and mercy of Jesus Christ.
 He breaks the curse over our lives from all sin (committed by us and committed before us).
-There are most always natural consequences as the result of our sin - and difficulties to face because of it.
-However, there certainly are no spiritual consequences or judgments passed on to us for those who are truly repentant and redirected in Christ Jesus.

 Every good and perfect gift comes from God and not from anyone else.

-Even though there were life altering consequences and judgment for their sin, both Hosea's wife Gomer and Israel found out - God's love for them would make a way of restoration - but only through genuine repentance and decisive redirection for behavior and choices that impacted their children and generations to come.
+Even though there were life altering consequences and judgment for their sin, both Hosea's wife Gomer and Israel found out - God's love for them would amazingly make a way of restoration - but only through genuine repentance and decisive redirection for the behavior and choices that impacted their children and generations to come.
 In Jesus Christ you and I have that way of salvation and restoration - this is God's plan.
-News flash, we are human, and because we are human we are subject to failure, imperfection and even sin.
-But thanks be to God in Christ Jesus we have a Savior and Redeemer.
-His plans for us do not include us destroying our lives and the lives of those we love with our sin and failure.
+News flash, we are all human, and because we are human we are subject to failure, imperfection, and even sin.
+But thanks be to God in Christ Jesus, we have a Savior and Redeemer.
+His plans for us do not include destroying us or our lives and the lives of those we love through our sin and failure - sadly, too often that is what we do.
+But not God, His plan for us is different.
 As believers and followers of Jesus we have been given day to day, moment by moment access to God Almighty.
-When we fail, when we sin, and when our imperfections are exposed we can come humbly to Him and repent and redirect.
-He sees us because of what He has done for us through the suffering, sacrifice and resurrection of Jesus.
-Our repentance honors God for what He has done for us, our redirection glorifies God in how we live our lives going forward.
+When we fail, when we sin, and when our imperfections are exposed, we can come humbly to Him and repent of our sin, and redirect our thoughts, words and deeds (behavior and attitude).
+God the Father, sees us (because of what He has done for us) through the suffering, sacrifice and resurrection of God the Son - Jesus Christ our Redeemer.
+This is how God righteously lives with us even though we have a problem with sin - Jesus became our sin.
+Now our repentance honors God for what He has done for us, our redirection glorifies God in how we live our lives going forward.
 His plan is not to put us down but rather to raise us up, to elevate and initiate us into His plans and purposes for our life.

 2 Chronicles 7:14-15